Skip to content

 • Two Modes of Operation:

-1. Explorer Context Menu: Quickly dump all source files in any folder via right-click, output to a file or clipboard.
+1. Explorer Context Menu: Quickly dump all source files in a folder via right-click, and output them to a file or to the clipboard.

 • Dump files to a single file.